OWASP/owasp-summit-2017/Logistics/Summit-site.md

 The [http://owaspsummit.org](http://owaspsummit.org) site is rebuild within seconds of a Git Push or Merge (into master branch of [owasp-summit-2017](https://github.com/OWASP/owasp-summit-2017) repository)

 You can also easily run the site locally (good when making large set of changes) using: ```jekyll serve```.
 This will generate the site into the ```_site``` folder (ignored by git) which can be browsed locally at [http://127.0.0.1:4000/](http://127.0.0.1:4000/)

+### Stats

+Google Analytics is enabled.
+Real time stats are [here](https://analytics.google.com/analytics/web/#realtime/rt-overview/a97001849w142890191p147496227/) (if you would like to have access, just ask one of the Summit organization team members)

 ### Help needed!!!